vonschappler/SLCB-Releases/SLCB_Co-Streaming Utility/README.md

 >```
 >   !setcogame or !setcogame auto
 >```
-``auto`` MUST be written with no capital letters in order for this to work
+> ``auto`` MUST be written with no capital letters in order for this to work
 >
 > b) Using a new/custom game name:
 >```
 >   !setcogame {game}
 >```
->Everything written after the command will be defined as {game}, so the user don't need to worry about games whose names have multiple words
+>Everything written after the command will be defined as {game}, so the user doesn't need to worry about games whose names have multiple words
 >> **ANSWER:**
 >> The answer for this command will be sent to the user whisper and it will depend on the user's input for this command.
 > - **Updating the Co-Stream "host":**